- Published on

 .... < SNIPPING LONG OUTOUT STREAM > ....

-- The tester was able to pin point the relevent hash because of the rid-brute attack conducted earlier.
+- I was able to pin point the relevant hash because of the rid-brute attack conducted earlier.

 bundledtooltimecrackfound in the same repository, to crack the hashes.